 Existing SPCs based on EU marketing authorisations

-The EU-wide MAs granted for medicines by the European Medicines Agency (EMA) after the transition period will not apply to the UK and will not be available to support UK SPCs filed after the transition period.
+EU-wide MAs granted for medicines by the European Medicines Agency (EMA) from 01 January 2021 do not apply to the UK and are not available to support UK SPCs filed from 01 January 2021.

-As indicated below, all existing granted EMA MAs will be “cloned” into UK MAs after the transition period.
-For existing pending or granted UK SPCs based on EMA MAs, the applicant may be asked to provide information on the cloned UK MA, so that this can be recorded on the SPC section of the Patents Register.
-This will not affect the validity of the SPC and we will be able to attend to such a request if the UKIPO issues it.
+As indicated below, all pre-existing granted EMA MAs have been “cloned” into UK MAs from 01 January 2021.
+For pre-existing pending or granted UK SPCs based on EMA MAs, the applicant may be asked to provide information on the cloned UK MA, so that this can be recorded on the SPC section of the Patents Register.
+This does not affect the validity of the SPC and we are able to attend to such a request if the UKIPO issues it.

 Duration of SPCs

-The duration of SPCs, regardless of whether filed before or after the end of the transition period, will remain the same - based on 15 years from either the UK MA date, or the date of the first MA in an EEA member state, whichever is sooner.
+The duration of SPCs, regardless of whether filed before or after 01 January 2021, will remain the same - based on 15 years from either the UK MA date, or the date of the first MA in an EEA member state, whichever is sooner.
 Of course, this means that if an MA in an EEA member state is granted before the UK MA, the duration of the UK SPC will be based upon the date of authorisation in the EEA member state, even though marketing of the product in the UK will only be permitted once a UK MA has been granted.
 The term of the SPC, as now, is capped at five years from the expiry of the basic patent.

 New UK paediatric extensions to SPCs

-The six-month extension will remain available after the transition period for SPCs for medicines on which agreed paediatric studies have been carried out.
+The six-month extension remains available from 01 January 2021 for SPCs for medicines on which agreed paediatric studies have been carried out.
 For paediatric extensions filed after 01 January 2021, the requirements arel largely the same as previously, and the process of applying for an extension remains the same - though existing UK legislation also applies to the availability of this extension.